sameerahmahmood/if1-sum1-task1/README.md

 6. Cloned Repository Navigation

-In order to change the current directory into the cloned repository one, simply use the 'cd' command again but with cloned repository name instead like this:
+To change into the cloned repository one, simply use the 'cd' command again but with cloned repository name instead like this:

 ```cd name_of_repository```